80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : to breathe noisily during sleep

-Example sentence Grandpa’s loud snoring kept me awake the whole night.
+Example in a sentence Grandpa’s loud snoring kept me awake the whole night.

 65. Sniff